mrlesmithjr/ansible-wok/README.md

 An [Ansible] role to install/configure [WOK]

-- Wok is a cherrypy-based web framework with HTML5 support originated from Kimchi.
+- Wok is a cherrypy-based web framework with HTML5 support originated from [Kimchi].
 It can be extended by plugins which expose functionality through REST APIs.

 Requirements